 Sara F. Hathaway

-The focus of Sara's book is the apocalyptic survival adventure of a women on a mission to find her family, dead or alive.
-The psychology that drives her writings is for people to realize how to prepare for a disaster and appreciate the relataionships in their lives.
-The central philosophy of her writings is you can be confident in any survival situation if you have the skills and proper mental attitude.
-What she wants is for people to learn through a fictional experience just how fragile our manufactured society is.
+Sara is an author, a fighter, a mother, and a wife.
+Her writings' central philosophy is that you can be confident in any survival situation if you have the skills and proper mental attitude.
+She wants people to learn through a fictional experience, just how fragile our manufactured society is.

 Examples of topics to ask Sara about:

 Survival stories written from a woman's point of view